june-lawn-diary

 Repairs & Renovations

-The late spring and summer months are the time the lawn is used most.
-If children and teenagers are enjoying playing outdoors then damage can soon occur.
-Getting on top of it early is a wise move.
+The lawn is used most in the late spring and summer months.
+If children and teenagers enjoy playing outdoors, then damage can soon occur.
+Getting on top of it as early as possible is a wise move!
 Rotate areas of use if possible and then water, spike and fertilise heavily used areas.
 Do the same for worn areas but with the addition of about 10 to 20 grass seeds per square inch.

-Renovation requires water to help the grass repair and recover so only undertake renovation and seeding if you can water if conditions are or become dry.
+Renovation requires water to help the grass repair and recover, so only undertake renovation and seeding if you can water it if conditions become dry.
 Any turfing laid will require regular watering to establish.

 Pests & Diseases

-The disease to watch out for from May onwards is red thread; occurring as humidity levels rise causing severe disfiguring of the grass leaves.
-There are ways to reduce its impact with the careful use of watering and fertiliser so read the red thread advice.
+The disease to watch out for from May onwards is red thread; occurring as humidity levels rise, causing severe disfiguring of the grass leaves.
+There are ways to reduce its impact with careful watering and fertiliser, so read the red thread advice.

-In addition, if your lawn suffers from 'dry patch' or 'fairy rings' then as the lawn dries these will become more evident.
-Watering, very light spiking, fertiliser and a wetting agent will go a long way to relieving the problem.
+In addition, if your lawn suffers from ‘dry patch’ or ‘fairy rings’, then as the lawn dries, these will become more evident.
+Watering, very light spiking, fertiliser, and a wetting agent will go a long way in relieving the problem.

 Chafer Beetles may also be seen around the garden.
 A very common insect throughout the UK and Europe hatching in May to June - hence the name June Bug!
 If you see large numbers, have a read of our Chafer Grub advice as this may indicate a forthcoming lawn problem.

-Finally, this is the month ants become very active so if hills start forming in or around the lawn you'll need some ant bait stations or ant-stop granules.
-The granules are brilliant for stopping the ants in their tracks but do be careful with the concentration - more is not necessarily better!
+Finally, this is the month ants become very active, so if hills start forming in or around the lawn, you’ll need some ant bait stations or ant-stop granules.
+The granules are brilliant for stopping the ants in their tracks, but be careful with concentration - more is not necessarily better!
 The bait stations are best used as a preventative measure after using the sachets.

 View Yucca Wetta View Pest & Disease Products